vincentchu/eth-private-net/README.md

 undefined

 > receipt.contractAddress
-"0xe42b7d3d113f8670528ee5f14ec6cd65e94d15c12b4ca31187e1134c80e884ff"
+"0x48c1bdb954c945a57459286719e1a3c86305fd9e"

 > receipt.gasUsed
 165814
 ```

 We see that we used 165,814 gas in the deployment--- just 1 off of our initial estimate!
-After deployment, her account balance decreased by 2,984,652 Gwei (1 Gwei = 1 Shannon = 1 Nano Ether), which is just the cost of 165,814 gas as the prevailing price of 18 Gwei.
+After deployment, Alice's account balance decreased by 2,984,652 Gwei (1 Gwei = 1 Shannon = 1 Nano Ether), which is just the cost of 165,814 gas as the prevailing price of 18 Gwei.

 ```
 > eth.getBalance(alice)